 Polly has been working in radio and television researching, casting and producing since 1987.
 Since joining Zapruder’s Other Films and through the transition to CJZ, Polly has continued her longtime love of interview- and entertainment-style programs where real conversation and smart laughs are paramount by producing all series of Enough Rope, the Gruen franchise, the Julia Zemiro’s Home Delivery series and Reality Check with Tom Ballard.

 Claire Tonkin recently joined CJZ after a decade as Drama Executive for Network Ten where she was across the development and production of the network’s drama slate.
 An Australian Writers’ Guild Award winner, Claire also received the 2009 Sir Peter Ustinov Television Scriptwriting Award from the International Emmy Foundation.
 When Claire was a teenager she and a friend accidentally created a medical research fundraiser called the International Rest-a-thon.
 It was an unlikely success and led to Claire introducing her mum to the Queen.

 Vinessa is CJZ’s Post Production Manager.
 Prior to joining CJZ, Vinessa was at Beyond Productions and other Independent Production companies.
 She has also worked on feature films in the camera and post production departments and is about to finish her second degree, studying a bachelor of visual arts majoring in sculpture.
-In her spare time she is teaching herself croquet.

 Ursula is the longest-serving member of the CJZ team.
 She started with Zapruder’s Other Films as Andrew Denton’s EA and now runs the Sydney office.
 She is the most patient, persuasive and perceptive team member and has a passion for restoring art deco furniture.